 Music is a matter of the heart.
-This is why to me music and band experience has always been related to friendship and experiences who marked a corner stone in my heart.
+This is why to me music and band experience has always been related to friendship and experiences which marked a corner stone in my heart.

-It was at the age of twenty when I recognized that I am able to write songs.
-At that time, I was lucky enough to be connected to a group of musicians I had a strong friendship with – and still have – and who took me along their music adventure.
+It was at the age of twenty when I discovered my songwriting skills.
+At that time, I was lucky enough to be friend with a group of musicians who took me along their music adventure.

 2003, I joined the group P-Jay as background vocalist.
-Still today, I am passionate about supporting lead singers with a second voice or even being part of a background choir.
-At seven years with P-Jay I shifted from the back to the front to take the lead myself.
+Still today, I am passionate about supporting lead singers with a second voice or being part of a background choir.
+After seven years with P-Jay I shifted from the back to the front to take the lead myself.

-In 2007 I was asked by the Polish DJ duo WAWA to create lyrics for a Spanish house track.
-Strongly studying Flamenco dance and music at that time the track „Sombrita“ was born.
+In 2007, I was asked by the Polish DJ duo WAWA to create lyrics for a Spanish house track.
+Strongly studying Flamenco dance at that time (and being in love with a Flamenco guitar player – of course 😉) the track „Sombrita“ was born.
 It is amazing that still today it is played in clubs around the globe.